 Professor Donald Ah-Chuen holds an M.B.A (University of Strathclyde, UK).
 He is also a Fellow of the Institute of Chartered Accountants (England & Wales) and Fellow of the Institute of Chartered Accountants (Australia) and holds an M.C.I.P.D (Chartered Institute of Personnel & Development, UK).
 In March 2009, he was conferred the distinction of G.O.S.K (Grand Officer of the Order of the Star and Key of the Indian Ocean) in recognition of his valuable contributions in the sectors of Banking & Financial Services and Tertiary Education.

-Professor Donald is the Vice – Chairperson of the Stock Exchange of Mauritius Ltd (SEM) and a former president of the Mauritius Chamber of Commerce and Industry.
+Professor Donald is a Non-Executive Director of the Stock Exchange of Mauritius Ltd (SEM) and a former president of the Mauritius Chamber of Commerce and Industry.
 He is also a director of ABC Motors Company Limited and P.O.L.I.C.Y Limited, listed on the DEM and SEM respectively.

 Mr Brian Ah-Chuen holds a BBA Honours from Schulich School of Business, York University, Toronto, Canada.